fivic/express-validation/README.md

 # express-validation
-A simple landing page written in vue.
+A simple landing page written in Vue with a help of Tailwind css framework.
 Featuring contact page which validates user input on server (express.js)

 ## Project structure
 ```